Dvogonen/cyclop_plus/README.md

 No hardware alteration is necessary to use CYCLOPS+.
 The OLED display modification is optional.
 The buzzer modification is also optional.

 ###Version History
-1.0 Initial dev version, not released
+* 1.0 Initial dev version, not released
-1.1 Functionly complete dev version, not released
+* 1.1 Functionly complete dev version, not released
-1.2 Timing optimizations.
+* 1.2 Timing optimizations.
 First released version.
+2016-06-20
-2016-06-20 1.3 Configration options added.
+* 1.3 Configration options added.
 Screensaver mode added.
 Battery meter added.
+2016-07-15
-2016-07-15 1.4 Low battery alarm added.
+* 1.4 Low battery alarm added.
 UNDER DEVELOPMENT - NOT YET RELEASED

-###Links
+###Informative Links
 This is a short video introduction to the functionality (of v1.2): https://youtu.be/mDhL1hS-EHk